jillesvangurp/www.jillesvangurp.com/README.md

 - `public` this directory is git ignored and is where the generated files end up
 - `templates` put your pandoc templates here
 - `footer.html` and `navigation.html` little hard coded navigation that is injected in the template.
 Nice and simple.
-- `style.css` put your styling here.
-It all gets minified as part of the scripts.
 - `Makefile` mostly self explanatory.
 You might want to tweak the hard coded values

 ## License